Starting a Profitable Feedlot in Kenya: 2026 Investor’s Guide

 Water: Constant access to clean water is essential.
 Animals in intensive feeding can consume 40-60 liters daily depending on ambient temperature and diet composition.

 A steady supply of quality feed is essential for faster finishing in feedlots.
 Silage remains one of the most cost-effective and nutritious options for fattening cattle.
-Learn more about where to buy silage in Kenya to keep your feedlot running smoothly.
+Learn more about silage in Kenya to keep your feedlot running smoothly.

 Health Management and Disease Prevention